Ordisoftware/Hebrew-Calendar/README.md

 #### In progress for the end of 2022 or the beginning of 2023 - Version 10.0

+- Add option to generate a fixed interval (if the current year is within).
 - Add lunar months board with Hebrew names, meanings, lettriqs and tools.
 - Add command-line option `--lunarmonths` to show the lunar months board.
 - Add comments to bookmarks.